emmalexandria/bough/README.md

 - [Usage](#usage)
 - [Screenshots](#screenshots)

 ## Features
 - ASCII, HTML, Markdown, or ANSI terminal output support.
-- Emoji or Nerd Font based icons.
+- Emoji, Non-emoji unicode, or Nerd Font based icons.
 - Colours based on filetype (for ANSI and HTML output).
-- Wrapping support if a fixed width is desired, including support for wrapping descriptions.
+- Wrapping support if a fixed width is desired.
 - Theming support
 - Support for [project files](#project-files)

-### Project files
+### Project Files
-This functionality is designed for projects which want to have a file tree with descriptions explaining the purpose of files and directories.
-Bough will look for a `.boughconf` file in the directory you point it to.
-This file follows a simple plain text format.
-Here's the
+Bough has support for a plain-text configuration format.
+Bough will look for a `.boughconf` file in the directory you point it to, or one can be supplied with the `-c` flag.
+The primary purpose of a `.boughconf` is to add descriptions to files in your project, but it can also be used to add default values for `bough` arguments (e.g. depth, theme, icon style).

+Please note that `.boughconf` files are only read from the directory passed into `bough`.
+If you run `bough` on the root of your repo, `<root>/.boughconf` will be used exclusively.
+If you pass in `<root>/src`, only `<root>/src/.boughconf` will be read.
+While limiting in some ways, this is intentional for the sake of simplicity.

-`.boughconf` for the Borough repo itself.
+ Here is the `.boughconf` for the Bough repo itself.

+*(Comments begin with #)*

 ```
 # Directories are indicated by a trailing slash.
 # We could also add a description for a file called 'src' by ommitting the trailing slash
 # The first part of any line is the folder or file name, and then the description for that file comes after a space.
-./src/ The source code for the borough binary.
-./src/main.rs The entry point of borough
+bough/ The bough binary project.
+bough-lib/ The bough-lib project.
+Cargo.toml The workspace Cargo.toml file

 # Fill this out later

-# If a --- delimeter is found, everything after it acts as default values for borough arguments like depth, hidden files, output type, and icon style.
+# If a --- delimeter is found, everything after it acts as default values for bough arguments like depth, hidden files, output type, and icon style.
 ---
 # Possible values: ascii,html,ansi,markdown
 output=txt